-The operation of many facilities located in Planning Area 51 historically involved the use, storage, transfer, and disposal of hazardous materials.
-Section 5.4, Hazards and Hazardous Materials, of this DSEIR summarizes information from the Base Realignment and Closure Business Plan for MCAS El Toro, dated May 2002, and other sources that informed the Certified EIR, as well as other relevant sources prepared after the Certified EIR, including the Final Finding of Suitability for Transfer ("FOST") 1 through FOST 6 documents.
-As described in Section 5.4, those six FOSTs document that all necessary remediation to protect human health and the environment has been completed on 3329.7 acres of the former MCAS El Toro.
-At the time the Certified EIR was finalized, none of the property comprising the Approved Project Site had been determined to have all necessary remediation complete.
+The operation of many facilities located in Existing PA 51 historically involved the use, storage, transfer, and disposal of hazardous materials.
+Section 5.5, Hazards and Hazardous Materials, of this DSSEIR summarizes information from the Base Realignment and Closure Business Plan for MCAS El Toro, dated May 2002, and other sources that informed the 2011 Certified EIR, as well as other relevant sources including the Final Finding of Suitability for Transfer ("FOST") 1 through FOST 6 documents.
+As described in Section 5.5, Hazards and Hazardous Materials, of this DSSEIR, those six FOSTs document that all necessary remediation to protect human health and the environment has been completed on 3329.7 acres of the former MCAS El Toro.
+By contrast, at the time the 2003 OCGP EIR was certified, none of the property comprising the Proposed Project Site had been determined to have all necessary remediation complete.
 Information concerning remediation is subject to periodic change as additional information is generated from cleanup programs and activities that are being planned for, or are in progress.
 This information may be found at the MCAS El Toro Information Repository Collection located both at the Heritage Park Regional Library in Irvine, California, and at the former MCAS El Toro library.

 The military mission at the former MCAS El Toro commenced towards the end of World War II and concluded with the closure of the air station in 1999.
 During the approximate 55 years of military operation, the air station activities, including the operation and maintenance of military aircraft and automotive vehicles, required the use of a large variety of hazardous materials.
 These hazardous materials consisted of petroleum-based products such as aviation and vehicular fuels, engine and lubricating oils, solvents, cleaners, paints, thinners, pesticides and herbicides; chlorinated/halogenated compounds, including trichloroethylene ("TCE") and polychlorinated biphenyls ("PCB"), some radioactive materials; ordnance munitions; and propellants.
 Use of these materials typically generates hazardous byproducts and waste.
 A risk of explosion is associated with some of these materials.
 Oil-water separators ("OWSs") were located throughout the former air station at various facility locations.
 Wastewater from aircraft wash areas and vehicle wash racks passed through OWSs to the sanitary sewer and storm drainage systems.
 Materials recovered from the OWSs were handled as hazardous wastes.
 Fuel storage areas also generated hazardous wastes when fuel storage tanks were cleaned and sludge was pumped out, or when fueling/defueling or loading/unloading operations resulted in spills.
 Permitted hazardous waste storage areas were located throughout the former air station and held hazardous, flammable, and unused chemical material and wastes.
-Ordnance munitions were used, handled, stored, and disposed of in PA 51.
+Ordnance munitions were used, handled, stored, and disposed of in Existing PA 51.
 Pesticides and herbicides historically were used at the former air station to control rodents, vectors, and weeds, as well as on agricultural parcels leased to farming operations.
 PCB transformers were in use throughout the former air station.
+(2011 SEIR, Section 5.4)